kirkovg/family-data-visualizer/README.md

 ## How to run (step by step)
 * install  [git](https://git-scm.com/downloads)
 * install [node.js](https://nodejs.org/en/download/) and npm
-* clone the project (`git clone https://github.com/kirkovg/family-data-visualizer.git`)
+* clone the project (`git clone https://github.com/kirkovg/family-data-visualizer.git`) or download as a zip
-* go to root directory
+* go to the root directory
 * run `npm install` (this may take a few minutes)
 * go to `src/` directory
 * run the `seed-database.js` file to create the database with the command `node seed-database.js`